ishiland/nyc-open-routing/readme.md

     and cd into it

     `$ cd nyc-open-routing`

+2. Review the .env file to change the LION version or other params.
-2. Build and start the containers.
-Default version of LION is 19b:
+3. Build and start the containers.

     `$ docker-compose up`

-3. The initial container building and data loading will take some time.
-It is helpful if you can allocate more memory and cpu to the docker engine to expedite this process.
-4. When build is complete, navigate to http://localhost:3000.
+4. The build process will take some time.
+When its complete, navigate to http://localhost:3000.

 ## db
 Once loaded into the `postgis` container, Lion data will persist in the `postgresql_data` volume.
 Any subsequent re-build will ignore data loading scripts unless the `postgresql_data` volume is removed.
 See [Docker Postgres](https://docs.docker.com/samples/library/postgres/) for additional information.